drucko/mojology/README.rst

 Configuration
 -------------

-Due to a design choice, mojology makes a few assumptions about the documents in the browsed collection:

-A few keys must be present, namely:

-* **ts**, containing the *$UNIXTIME* macro.
-* **host**, the host where the log is coming from (most often, this will be *$HOST*).
-* **log.facility** and **log.level**, the log's facility, and level, respectively.
-* **program.name** and **program.pid**, as their name implies.
-* **message**, the message part of the log message.

-Whatever else the document contains on the top level will be ignored by mojology, except for a configurable key, which hosts a sub-document, containing various, dynamic keys: such as the variables produced with patterndb (or any other parser).

-By default, this key is **dyn**.

-To ease configuration, the following destination block will do just what mojology needs:
+Though one can customize the database layout to some extent, how to do that is out of the scope of this small document.
+Instead, we'll have a look at how to set up syslog-ng to produce documents with which mojology can work with.

+By default, we only need a simple change: the **DATE** key must be a *$UNIXTIME* macro.
+Apart from this, mojology does not make many more assumptions, and by default, uses the same keys for the various bits of information (host, program, message, etc) that syslog-ng uses by default.

+Thus, in order to get all the information mojology needs, along with every discovered (by patterndb or similar) key, one could use the following destination definition:

 ::

   destination d_mongo {
   	mongodb(
-  		dynamic_values("dyn")
-      		keys("ts", "host", "log.facility", "log.level", "program.name", "program.pid", "message")
-  		values("$UNIXTIME", "$HOST", "$FACILITY", "$LEVEL", "$PROGRAM", "$PID", "$MSGONLY") );
+	        value-pairs(
+			scope(selected_macros nv_pairs)
+			exclude("R_*")
+			exclude("S_*")
+			exclude("HOST_FROM")
+			exclude("LEGACY_MSGHDR")
+			exclude("MSG")
+			pair("DATE" "$UNIXTIME")
+		)
+	);
   };

 Sprinkle the log block with some patterndb or other parser magic, and you're good to go!

 If one wants to configure mojology itself, the best course of action is to copy the **mojology/default_settings.py** file to the root